DMovies - Your platform for thought-provoking cinema

 The fields "country of origin" and "actor" were created in May 2023, and the results are limited to after this date.

-Shakespeare's wife grapples with grief after the untimely death of their youngest child, in Chloe Zhao's finely crafted yet frustratingly timid new film - in cinemas on Friday, January 9th
+Shakespeare's wife grapples with grief after the untimely death of their youngest child, in Chloe Zhao's finely crafted yet frustratingly timid new film - on VoD on Monday, February 9th

 It all begins with courtship.
 Young Agnes (Jessie Buckley) walks through the forest with her tamed falcon and meets William Shakespeare (Paul Mescal), a rural young man without a serious job.
 He pursues her persistently, impressed by her devotion to the countryside, and undaunted by the rumours of witchcraft in her family.
 The couple becomes engaged, angering William’s mother (the brilliant Emily Watson).
 Agnes moves into William’s family home and soon gives birth to three children: first Susanna and then twins Judith and the titular Hamnet.
 The tragic loss of Hamnet at a young age throws the family into turmoil.